Power Quest (video game): Gameplay

 The gameplay of Power Quest is a mixture of two genres: role-playing and fighting.
 The player ventures around the town in which they live on an overworld map.
-Once arrived at a location, a character appears on the screen with some dialogue.
-More often than not this dialog involves the character challenging to a fight.
-After challenged by a character, the game switches to a one-on-one fighting game engine.
+After arriving at a location, a character appears on the screen with some dialogue.
+This dialog typically involves the character challenging the player to a fight.
+After being challenged by a character, the game switches to a one-on-one fighting game engine.
 This is the role-playing battle system which differs from the usual turn-based battle engines of the genre.

 New parts can be bought for a model, which is how experience is gained throughout the game.
-Progress through the game by challenging a certain number of people before the next event is triggered.
+Progress through the game is made by challenging a certain number of people before the next event is triggered.
 Special events pop up throughout the game after this number is met which usually involve a tournament or beating some strong boss-type character.

-The game also allows to save progress with a password.
+The game also allows saving progress with a password.
 Due to the limited number of statistics that can be tracked, the password feature is able to track parts, accrued money, and current model.